dfuse-io/docs/content/ethereum/public-apis/getting-started/quickstart-other-languages.md

 ---
 weight: 20

-pageTitle: "Quick Start: Other Languages"
-pageTitleIcon: eth

-sideNav: true
-sideNavTitle: Public APIs
-sideNavLinkRename: "Quick Start: Other Languages"
+title: "Quick Start: Other Languages"

-BookToC: true
-#release: stable

 aliases:
   - /guides/ethereum/getting-started/other-languages/
 ---

 The code from the examples on this page lives {{< external-link href="https://github.com/dfuse-io/docs/tree/master/quickstarts" title="in the quickstarts folder of this docs GitHub repository">}}.